respawn-app/FlowMVI/docs/plugins.md

 fun onStop(e: Exception?): Unit = Unit
 ```

-Invoked after store is closed.
-This is called **after** the store is already closed, and you cannot
+Invoked when the store is closed.

+* This is called **after** the store is already closed, and you cannot
   influence the outcome.
-This is invoked for both exceptional stops and normal stops.
+* This is invoked for both exceptional stops and normal stops.
-Will not be invoked when an `Error` is thrown.
+* Will not be invoked when an `Error` is thrown.

-* e is the exception the store is closed with.
+* `e` is the exception the store is closed with.
 Will be null for normal completions.